Other Items Related To Schedule D (Form 1040)

 Form 8854, Initial and Annual Expatriation Statement

 Expatriation tax provisions apply to U.S. citizens who have relinquished their citizenship and long-term residents who have ended their residency (expatriated).
-Form 8854 is used by individuals who have expatriated on or after June 4, 2004.
+This form is used by individuals who have expatriated on or after June 4, 2004.